 Your KPIs are fairly straightforward, but depending on what current marketing strategy you are using, your reports will be tracking different metrics.

-New marketing platforms have made it easier for business owners and marketing teams to manage everything from their website, email marketing, call tracking, to their social media strategy.
-Each of these data sources will have their own set of metrics and data and it is important to consolidate them to a single platform to easily measure the performance of marketing programs.
-With all of this data, its tempting to include everything in one dashboard.
-Pro Tip: Don’t be guilty of information overload.
+New marketing platforms have made it easier for business owners and marketing teams to manage everything from their website, email marketing, and call tracking, to their social media strategy.
+Each of these data sources will have its own set of metrics and data and it is important to consolidate them into a single platform to easily measure the performance of marketing programs.
+With all of this data, it's tempting to include everything in one dashboard.
+Pro Tip: Don't be guilty of information overload.
 Determine the metrics that matter and the data sources you want to use to gather the defined metrics.

 Today a marketing team uses hundreds of tools that contain a myriad of metrics.
 A very important objective of any analytics dashboard is to consolidate and integrate data into a consistent view using some sort of visualization tool.
 A consolidated marketing dashboard should combine these multiple data sources into a single source that should also be connected to outcomes and ROI.
 Make sure you use a tool that can integrate all of your data.
 You miss out on the immense value of data visualization if you don't have reporting tools capable of weaving together the right story and you're missing chapters in your book if you leave out important data sources simply because you haven't integrated all of your data.